MUSICAL/ DRAMA F.A.Q.S.

 Q: If I can't make it to the Audition can I still be in the show?

 A: Yes.
 If you are unable to make it to the audition you can e-mail Tina@performingartsinc.net a 30 second video clip of your child singing any song of their choice, without background music.
 The song can be as easy as Happy Birthday.
 "Alternate Auditions" must be received within 24 hours of the audition time and notice needs to be given that you will be auditioning this way before the time of the scheduled auditions.
 Be sure to include your childs name, age and which production they are auditioning for with your audition clip.
-Please call in to make your payment via credit card as the entire participation fee is due with your audition.
+Please e-mail or call in to make your payment via credit card as the entire participation fee is due with your audition, and no auditions will be considered until payment is received.

 Q: Is there wiggle-room on the age ranges for the productions?